 South Sea pearls are the most exquisite and rarest of all cultured pearls.
-They are huge, opulent, high-end luxury, the Rolls Royce of pearls, renowned for their extraordinary large size and divine distinction in shine and lustre.
+They are opulent, high-end and aptly called 'The Rolls Royce of Pearls', renowned for their extraordinary large size, luminous lustre and luxurious hues.

-The formation process is much longer in comparism to other cultured pearl due to its size, it also has a much thicker layer of nacre which results in the most beautiful and divine satin-like glow that is a distinctive characteristic of the South Pearls.
+The formation process is much longer compared to other cultured pearls due to their size.
+Additionally, they possess thicker layers of nacre which produce the most divine lustre and beautiful luminous that is a distinctive characteristic of the South Pearls.

-Tahitian pearls are known for their dark mysterious colour and are classed as some of most beautiful pearls in the world.
-Tahitian pearls are produced in black-lipped oysters found in French Polynesia and Tahiti.
+Tahitian pearls are known for their dark mysterious colours and are classed as some of the most beautiful pearls in the world.
+Tahitian pearls are produced by black-lipped oysters found in French Polynesia and Tahiti.

-Akoya pearls are produced by Seawater oysters, oysters that live in saltwater, and originate mainly from Japan, China, Australia, the finest been found in Japan.
+Akoya pearls are produced by seawater oysters (saltwater) and originate mainly from Japan, China, Australia, the finest been found in Japan.

 Akoya are high quality pearls renowned for their extreme lustre.
-They are consistently round and come in typically small sizes between 2mm-7.5mm, with sizes 8mm-11mm rare and more expensive.
-They come in natural colours white or cream with overtones of rose, silver or cream.
-Japanese Akoya pearls are significantly more luxurious and of better quality than those produced in other region, and as such we only use fine Japanese Akoya pearls in our collection.
+They are consistently round and come in small sizes, typically between 2mm-7.5mm, with sizes 8mm-11mm rarer.
+They come in natural colours white or cream with beautiful overtones from rose, silver and cream.

-Freshwater pearls are the most popular and more commonly known cultured pearls.
-Freshwater pearls are produced by oysters that live in freshwater environments, such as ponds and lakes as opposed to Seawater.
-Freshwater pearls originate predominately from China and are also found in Japan and the USA.
+Freshwater pearls are the most prevalent of all cultured pearls.
+They are produced in freshwater regions (hence the name) such as ponds and lakes.
+Freshwater pearls originate mainly from China, including regions such as Japan and the USA.